 "I use this strain if I need to perk up a bit, but I do not want another cup of coffee.
 The effects of white vein kratom, for me, are a little less obvious, but I have noticed that I have a clean energy that lasts longer than a cup of coffee.
 I like to use this before the gym or for intense activities like hiking, biking, skiing, etc." - Joy

 Green Vein: mood boosting, positive outlook, well-being.
 Green vein kratom is by far my most commonly used strain of kratom.

 "I have struggled with anxiety and depression for a long time, but thanks to kratom, I have never needed to try any anti-depressants or anti-anxiety medication (something that I am really against doing).
 When I use this, I am fully functioning and generally just feel well." - Fiona

 Our version of this is Griffin Green Kratom Powder & Capsules.

 Combinations.
 Depending on what we're doing, we might even combine different strains.
-Sometimes combining the white and green for something either mentally or physically active while combining red and white if we're in pain, but don't want to be sleepy.
+Sometimes combining the white and green for something either mentally or physically active while combining red and white if we're experiencing discomfort, but don't want to be too relaxed.

 Keep this really simple.
 And that leads straight into the conversation on vendors.